MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - a period
 - three digits
 - a hyphen
-- one digit which is a check digit
+- one digit that is a check digit

 Registro de Identidade (RIC) (new format):
-- ten digits
+- 10 digits
 - a hyphen
-- one digit which is a check digit
+- one digit that is a check digit

 ### Checksum